5/6/2025

 Fredrik Nielsen

-Okay maybe my numbers are wrong then I have to look at it.
-Let's move on so could you give us some color on the impact on growth from orders from new customers which you disclosed quite a bit last year and the demand from current customers respectively.
+Okay, maybe my numbers are wrong then I have to look at it.
+Let's move on.
+So could you give us some color on the impact on growth from orders from new customers which you disclosed quite a bit last year and the demand from current customers respectively?

 speaker

-Erik Steenfors
+Erik Stenfors

 CEO